liuhack/writeups/2019/BTH_CTF/Time is of the essence/README.md

 <img src="https://i.imgur.com/rnz5HwD.png">

 The name of the challenge does however imply a side-channel attack by timing the execution of the program to bruteforce the password.
-However, our results from timing execution were not consisting so we tried counting the amount of syscalls that were made instead using `strace` which gave us consistent results and gave us the password `pat1enc3_p1eaz3`
+However, our results from timing execution were not consistent so we tried counting the amount of syscalls that were made instead using `strace` which gave us consistent results and gave us the password `pat1enc3_p1eaz3`

 ```
 ./time_is_of_the_essence pat1enc3_p1eaz3